asad/SMSD/README.md

 # SMSD
-SMSD is a Java based software library for finding Maximum Common Subgraph (MCS)/ Substructure between small molecules.
+Small Molecule Subgraph Detector (SMSD) is a Java based software library for finding Maximum Common Subgraph (MCS)/ Substructure between small molecules.
 This enables help us to find similarity/distance between two molecules.
 MCS is also used for screening drug like compounds by hitting molecules, which share common subgraph (substructure).